packetcoders/nornir-inspect/README.md

 # Nornir Inspect
-Nornir inspect is a tool for inspecting the Nornir result structure.
+Nornir inspect is a Python library for inspecting the Nornir result structure.

 ## Install